 Brandon McMahon is a published poet, a singer-songwriter, and an entrepreneur with a website that sells his music and books, along with T-shirts, posters, and mugs emblazoned with his own inspirational words about the meaning of life and death.

-He is one of the first residents of The Connection’s Park Street Inn, entering the program in 2005, when he was just 21, and graduating one year later.
+He is one of the first residents of The Connection’s Park Street Inn, entering the program when he was just 21, and graduating one year later.
 He is, in all likelihood, Park Street Inn’s most successful graduate.
 Brandon is now 29 years old and, in addition to his music, writing, and entrepreneurial efforts, is working full-time as a peer recovery counselor at a local mental health and addiction services agency.

 Brandon has struggled with mental illness and addictions since he was a teenager and spent several years in juvenile and adult psychiatric institutions.
 When his mother, who struggled with mental illness and addictions died, his father sank into alcoholism and two years later lost custody of Brandon.
 Then 13-year-old Brandon moved in with relatives and soon began using drugs.
 By 16 Brandon was living on the streets at the local homeless shelter.
 But he was bright and resourceful.
 When attending a residential school, he took the SAT (Scholastic Aptitude Test), did well, and enrolled at Bryant University in Rhode Island.